 Pursuant to the PID Act, the City may establish and create the District and undertake, or reimburse a developer for the costs of improvement projects that confer a special benefit on property located within the District, whether located within the City limits or the City's extraterritorial jurisdiction.
-The District is currently located entirely within the extraterritorial jurisdiction of the City.
-After delivery of the Bonds, the City intends to annex the land within the District into the corporate limits of the City in accordance with the Development Agreement.
+The District is currently located entirely within the corporate limits of the City.
 See "THE DEVELOPMENT AGREEMENT" and "THE DEVELOPER - History and Financing of the District".
 The PID Act provides that the City may levy and collect assessments on property in the District, or portions thereof, payable in periodic installments based on the benefit conferred by an improvement project to pay all or part of its cost.

-Pursuant to the PID Act and the Creation Resolution, the City has the power to undertake, or reimburse a developer for the costs of, the financing, acquisition, construction or improvement of the Phases #2-6 Major Improvements.
-See "THE PHASES #2-6 MAJOR IMPROVEMENTS."
-Pursuant to the authority granted by the PID Act and the Creation Resolution, the City has determined to undertake the construction, acquisition or purchase of certain road, water, wastewater, sanitary sewer, park and open space, and drainage public improvements that benefit Phases #2-6 of the District comprising the Phases #2-6 Major Improvements and to finance a portion of the costs thereof through the issuance of the Bonds.
+Pursuant to the PID Act and the Creation Resolution, the City has the power to undertake, or reimburse a developer for the costs of, the financing, acquisition, construction or improvement of the Authorized Improvements.
+See "THE AUTHORIZED IMPROVEMENTS."
+Pursuant to the authority granted by the PID Act and the Creation Resolution, the City has determined to undertake the construction, acquisition or purchase of certain road, water, wastewater, sanitary sewer, park and open space, and drainage public improvements that benefit the District comprising the Authorized Improvements and to finance a portion of the costs thereof through the issuance of the Bonds.
 The City has further determined to provide for the payment of debt service on the Bonds through Pledged Revenues.
 See "ASSESSMENT PROCEDURES" herein and "APPENDIX B - Form of Service and Assessment Plan."